opattison/olivermakes/_posts/2014-02-16-jean-flanagan.md

   <figcaption>{{ page.image[3].caption | markdownify }}</figcaption>
 </figure>

-### Flexible layout for long writing and large format photography
+### Flexible layout for long writing and featured photography

 Jean takes [beautiful photos](http://jeancflanagan.com/photos/), which I wanted to feature in a “full-bleed” format with photos taking up as much of the screen width as possible (without being so tall that they require vertical scrolling).
 The photo pages have a distinct layout from the writing pages to ensure that images are featured prominently without affecting the typographic measure of writing pages.
 Both layouts are able to feature edge-to-edge (margin-breaking) images, but the page proportions are different for each.